Northwest Christian Schools of Lacey - COVID-19 Policies and Response

 NCS is closed as of Monday, March 16th due to the COVID-19 outbreak.

-- All programs will be closed on Monday, March 16th.
+- All programs (NCP, NCA, NCHS) were closed on Monday, March 16th.

-- Northwest Christian Preschool and NCA Extended Care will provide childcare beginning Tuesday, March 17th with limited hours until otherwise directed by local and state agencies.
-These services will adjust to provide social distancing.
+- Northwest Christian Preschool and NCA Extended Care continued to provide childcare beginning Tuesday, March 17th with limited hours.
+These services met social distancing and health recommendations from the Department of Health.

 What should I do?